-For more than two centuries the Eccentric Club was one of the most important institutions of British society.
-Its name is a long established and reputable brand, its members were amongst those who helped to shape British culture into what it is today, and its history is inseparable from that of Great Britain itself...
+Known in its various incarnations as - The Illustrious Society of Eccentrics, The Everlasting Society of Eccentrics and The Eccentric Society Club, - it was once one of the most important institutions of British society.
+Its name is a long established and reputable social brand, its members were among those who have shaped British culture into what it is today, and its history is inseparable from that of Great Britain itself.

-The club membership stands at present at just under 200 individuals (gentlemen and ladies), all of whom are carefully selected and include many prominent figures notable for their achievements in various fields of Art, Law, Politics, Science and Business.
+Presently, the club membership consists of some remarkable gentlemen and ladies, all of whom were carefully selected and include many prominent figures notable for their achievements in various fields of Art, Law, Politics, Science and Business.

-We have in our midst the actors who played in "Harry Potter" and "The Pirates of the Caribbean", the restaurateurs whose wealth exceeds £100mln, property developers whose projects are changing the London skyline, antiquarians, fashion and furniture designers, writers, artists, performers, professional sportsmen, barristers, judges, inventors, freemasons and the members of the aristocracy.
-Our Honorary Life Members include Duke of Cambridge, Lord Montagu, Lord Woodstock, and many others.
+We have in our midst the actors, restaurateurs, property developers whose projects are changing London skyline, antiquarians, fashion and furniture designers, writers, artists, performers, professional sportsmen, barristers, judges, inventors and members of the aristocracy.